bscheshirwork/docker-yii2-app-advanced/docs/install.md

 ```
 > Note: error? `docker-compose down` and `sudo rm -rf ../mysql-data/*`

-> Note: you can use mysqldump (in another terminal) at this way:
+> Note: you can use mysqldump (in another terminal) this way:
 ```sh
 docker exec dockerrun_db_1 sh -c 'exec mysqldump -uroot -p"$MYSQL_ROOT_PASSWORD" yii2advanced' > /some/path/on/your/host/yii2advanced.sql
 ```